 Our natural ecosystem is made up of countless organisms.
 Some of them are also invisible to the naked eye.
-The flora and fauna of an ecosystem are so diverse that it incorporates billions of organisms which are part of an ecosystem and participate in it.
+The flora and fauna of an ecosystem are so diverse that it incorporates billions of organisms that are part of an ecosystem and participate in it.
 A circular flow of nutrients takes place constantly in nature and all these organisms are critical for each other’s survival.
 An ecosystem comprises of autotrophs, which make their own food and heterotrophs, which are dependent on others to obtain food.
 However, sometimes, organisms also live together in a relationship with each other.
 This relationship can be parasitic, symbiotic or mutualistic in nature.

-Fungi are heterotrophic organisms which are eukaryotes.
+Fungi are heterotrophic organisms that are eukaryotes.
 Fungi often exist in a symbiotic relationship with cyanobacteria such as green algae to form lichens.
 Fungi provide an anchor to the organism by providing protection and collecting nutrients, whereas, the algae prepares food for the fungi by the process of photosynthesis.
 Let us discuss the key points of difference between fungi and lichens.

 Fungi and lichens are organisms that are part of natural ecosystems.
 Fungi are heterotrophs and exist freely in nature but sometimes fungi and algae come together and get in a symbiotic relationship with each other.
 The algae part provides food and the fungi parts gives protection and collects nutrients from the environment.
 Before studying the points of difference between fungi and lichen, let us look at both of the organisms in detail.

 Fungi are multicellular organisms that are heterotrophic in nature.
-Heterotrophs are those organisms who cannot make their own food.
+Heterotrophs are those organisms that cannot make their own food.
 Fungi are eukaryotic in nature, which means they have cell organelles like a nucleus.
 Fungi are essential to the smooth functioning of the natural ecosystem.
 Mycology is the term for the study of fungi.
 Fungi can reproduce by sexual and asexual modes of reproduction.

 Yeast is single-celled fungi.
 Fungi also alternate between single and multicellular organisms depending upon the life cycle stage.
 Multicellular fungi have hyphae, which are tubular filament-like structures.
 The cell walls of fungi are made up of chitin, which is a hard substance commonly found in the exoskeletons of insects.

 Fungi use the filament-like outgrowths to obtain food.
-Fungi can thrive in most environmental conditions and can obtain its food even from dead and decaying matter.
+Fungi can thrive in most environmental conditions and can obtain their food even from dead and decaying matter.
 This is the reason why fungi are essential to the natural ecosystem.
 Fungi clean up the dead and decaying matter by breaking it down.
 Also, fungi participate in symbiotic relationships with green algae to form lichens.

 Lichens are complex organisms arising out of a symbiotic relationship between algae and fungus.
 Fungus, being the dominant partner, gives lichens most of its characteristics.
-Any one or both green algae and blue-green algae can be present in lichens.
+Anyone or both green algae and blue-green algae can be present in lichens.
 The fungus part provides protection and collects moisture and nutrients so that the algae can photosynthesize and makes food for the fungus needed for its growth.

 Lichens are also of importance to human beings owing to the fact that they absorb pollutants from the atmosphere.
 Also, lichens make the study of pollutants in the air easier.
 Scientists can test the presence of pollutants in the air with the help of lichens.
 Lichens also have economic importance.